mcwalrus/go-sentinel/README.md

-# go-sentinel
+sentinel

-Sentinel provides reliability handling and observability monitoring in Go applications
+Sentinel provides task reliability and observability monitoring for Go applications.
+It wraps task execution with Prometheus metrics, error handling, retries, and timeouts — making background jobs and goroutines safe, measurable, and reliable.